City Manager Focus Areas

 Irving has several major development projects and opportunities that will be completed within the next year that will have significant impact on continuing to enhance Irving's appeal among residents, businesses and visitors.

-- Irving Music Factory and Convention Center Headquarters Hotel –With the Irving Music Factory set to open this fall, the city's next major objective is to finalize the construction for the Irving Convention Center Headquarters Hotel.
+- Irving Music Factory and Convention Center Headquarters Hotel –With the Irving Music Factory now open, the city's next major objective is to complete construction of the Irving Convention Center Headquarters Hotel.
 Along with the Irving Convention Center at Las Colinas, these projects will provide a unique experience that will entice residents and visitors alike.

 - Former Stadium Site – Irving is home to one of the biggest and best large-scale development opportunities in North Texas — the former stadium site.
 Establishing a development and funding structure for the site is a priority for city staff as we move forward.